Treatment of Large Pores

 Pores begin to enlarge as hormones kick in during adolescence.
 Some people are more prone than others to large pores.
 To make the pores look even larger, they often fill with, and hold onto, sebum along with dead cells and debris.
 This material in the pore may look dark, accentuating the pore's appearance.
 These plugs may not be true blackheads, but they look similar nonetheless.
 Acne scarring can also cause pores to become large.

-What skin care steps can you do to reduce the size and appearance of large pores?
+What skin care steps will reduce the look of large pores?

 To minimize the appearance of large pores you want to: